Punjab is the haven of five rivers to which owes its fertile nature of the land, making it the land of farms.

 If it is paddy fields in one season, it will be wheat and mustard fields in another season.
 Whatever time of the year you go, there is always going to be greenery filled lands and beautiful roads to cruise by them.

 Planning a visit to such a fertile state I had only one thing in my mind, to experience a rural Punjab village stay.

 And that is when I noticed “The Kothi” which is located in a village called Nawanpind Sardaran, about 10km away from Gurdaspur and a convenient hours drive from Amritsar.

 The property is a heritage property and the pictures of the huge house with courtyard looked so alluring that it made me book it right away.
 After spending a few days at Amritsar buzzling around the Golden temple and other sightseeing places, my idea was to just eat, sleep and relax at The Kothi.
 I did not know I was heading to a historically significant place and that there are places to visit in Gurdaspur.

-I boarded the bus to Gurdaspur from Amritsar Bus Stand, it looked like there are frequent buses to Gurdaspur as I did not have to wait for it.
+I boarded the bus to Gurdaspur from Amritsar Bus Stand.
+It looked like there were frequent buses to Gurdaspur as I did not have to wait for it.
 The drive to Gurdaspur is through well tarred roads flanked by the Safeda tree on either side and green fields stretching endlessly from it.
 I could already feel the rustic Punjab village as the city dwellings were reduced and only farms stretched across.